 For many years, I believed the many advocates of vegan and vegetarian diets claiming that other than having Vitamin B12 levels checked, and getting adequate sun exposure, you can easily meet your needs from a well planned vegan diet.

 However, whole grains, whole or refined grain products, and beans and legumes which contain phytic acids can block absorption of many of these nutrients, causing subtle, low-level deficiencies which can show up as significant symptoms over time.

 Animal foods which can be included in the TYTN Diet Plan include:

 *Fish - wild caught is usually best.
 There are new integrated aquaponic systems that raise Tilapia which are much better than some of the farm-raised fish which are not great quality.
 The higher up the food chain, and the more fatty the fish, the more potential contaminants will be stored in the adipose tissue.
 Do your best to avoid fish imported from other countries, like Viet Nam.
 It's not good quality.

-*Personally hunted game meat, including venison and deer are among the leanest red meats.
+*Personally hunted game meat, including venison, deer, and moose are among the leanest red meats.